sachinraja/ts-lib-starter/README.md

 ## [Jest](https://jestjs.io/)

 A testing framework.
 Uses [swc](https://swc.rs/) for transpiling TypeScript, look through the swc docs if you need to add features to the transpiler such as jsx.
-Note that this

 ## [Prettier](https://prettier.io/)